dotzero/vagrant-debian-jessie/README.md

     brew install cdrtools

-If you need to install `bsdtar`, use the following commands:
+You'll need to install p7zip:

-    brew update
-    brew install libarchive
+    brew install p7zip

-To add `package.box` with name `debian-70` into vagrant:
+To add `package.box` with name `debian-71` into vagrant:

-    vagrant box add "debian-70" package.box
+    vagrant box add "debian-71" package.box

 ### Notes

-This script basted on original Carl's [repo](https://github.com/cal/vagrant-ubuntu-precise-64) and with some tweaks to be compatible Debian 7.0.
+This script basted on original Carl's [repo](https://github.com/cal/vagrant-ubuntu-precise-64) and with some tweaks to be compatible Debian 7.1.